girishgr8/BlogBit/README.md

 ### Database Setup

 * Create a schema in MySQL Workbench and replace `dbname` with your schema name and other credentials namely `servername`, `port`, `username` and `password` in [configuration](https://github.com/girishgr8/BlogBit/blob/master/config.php) file
-* All the required tables are auto-created by the DLL statements in config file
+* All the required tables are auto-created by the DDL statements in config file

 ### Configurations